hilalturkaslan/Classification/README.md

-classification for ai study case
+classification for so ai study case